The 9 Best Personal Finance Books that will Change Your Life

 This is a great read if you’re into chart, stats, and data.
 It’s easy to read and has a ton of research to back the rules in the book.

 I’ll admit that I have not personally read this one (yet!), but everyone raves about it and it’s one of the most popular finance books.
 It is on my must read list though!

 This book very much follows the ideas of The Millionaire Next Door.
 It questions the concepts of common money beliefs and the myths surrounding being rich.
 It helps to question and push your money mindset into a new way of thinking.

 The author, Robert Kiyosaki, grew up in Hawaii.
 In his story, he discusses his real dad, whom he refers to as “poor dad”.
 He’s an educated man with a job, but has struggled financially his entire life.

 His best friend’s dad, or his “rich dad”, did not have a formal education but was able to build a business that blossomed and helped him to become one of the wealthiest men in Hawaii.

 In Rich Dad, Poor Dad, Robert compares the two mens’ methods and money mindsets to show us how to question our thought process when it comes to money, investing, and employment.

 There you have it, the 9 best personal finance books that aren’t Dave Ramsey.
+Don’t forget you can pick up free personal finance books at the library as well.
 Did your favorite make the list?
 If not, throw me a comment below on which ones I’ve missed that should be added!

 Printable Debt & Savings Trackers Just for You!